alexander-danilenko/dwnd/README.md

 - `memcached` - Memcached v3.0.8

 ## Drude Powershell Module
 Of course if you are Docker-ninja you can just use pre-configured `docker-compose.yml` file using docker if you know what to do.
+Well done then, you are rockstar! :+1:

 But if you are not so good skileld Docker-ninja, you can just install unofficial [Drude Powershell Module](https://github.com/fat763/drude-powershell-module) and use simplified commands for working with this repo.